DevExpress/devextreme-documentation/concepts/Common/TypeScript Guides/15 Syntax Elements/10 Generic Parameters.md

-Some event objects are generic, particularly for data-aware components like Data-Grid:
+Some objects are generic, particularly for data-aware components like Data-Grid:

 ---
 ##### Angular